georgialexandrov/georgialexandrov.github.io/src/content/blog/2025-07-26-ai-resistance-is-just-the-latest-rerun-of-an-old-show.md

 The same compound effect is happening now with AI, only faster.
 When routine tasks are handled by AI, a developer naturally starts writing clearer specifications.
 The very act of preparing good context is an act of design, forcing a more structured implementation plan and clearer architectural thinking upfront.
 This leads to stronger design instincts, and feedback becomes a daily loop, not a final step.

 This higher level of thinking is enabled by a toolkit of new collaborative modes.
-Understanding this spectrum is the key, because it reveals that AI adoption isn't an "all-or-nothing" choice.
+Understanding these interaction modes is the key, because it reveals that AI adoption isn't an "all-or-nothing" choice.
 It's about matching the right tool to the task, like a craftsman selecting the right tool from their workshop, while always remaining in control of the process.

 - **Autocomplete Mode:** AI suggests completions as you type — translates your brief intent (e.g., a function name) into immediate implementation.
 - **Chat Mode:** Conversational problem-solving with AI — acts as an interactive rubber duck, not just listening but helping to sharpen your logic.